Emjay5/Mary-s-Business-Problem/README.md

 ## Deployment and Documentation
 Once the dashboard was finalized, it was deployed to Power BI service.
 The project process and deliverables are documented here on GitHub.

-Interact with the final dashboard here:
+Interact with the final dashboard here:[EMjay5's interactive dashboard](https://app.powerbi.com/view?r=eyJrIjoiODY0YjNmYjAtMmVjMy00YTAwLTkzNTQtNWZiYTRkNjYzOGExIiwidCI6IjM1MTMzYmUwLTZhNDEtNDVmMS04YjM0LTBjZDY4ZTk2NzJjMyJ9)